CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2025/Felicia Phillips/SideQuests/gamedev.md

 ### ⭐🍓🌱 Game Dev

-One of my motivations to join Code Crew was to create a browser game.
-🌟 We are currently in week 2 of Module 3 and I have achieved that goal.

-I developed and designed a icecream builder [game](https://cloverdeveloped.github.io/scoops/) using Adobe Illustrator and vanilla html/css/javascript.
+One of my motivations for joining Code Crew was to create a browser game, and I'm thrilled to share that I've already achieved that goal in week 2 of Module 3!
+I successfully developed and designed an ice cream builder [game](https://cloverdeveloped.github.io/scoops/) using Adobe Illustrator for the visuals and vanilla HTML/CSS/JavaScript for the functionality. 🌟